 Skip to main content

-INNER JOIN Statement
+INNER JOIN statement

-Joining two tables is really simple in Rell.
-We do this by putting all tables we want to join in the FROM part of the at-expression and specify the constraint between them in the WHERE part:
+Joining two tables is simple in Rell.
+We do this by putting all the tables we want to join in the FROM part of the at-expression and specify the constraint between them in the WHERE part:

 function join_example() {